C0mposer/Spyro-1-Practice-Rom/README.md

 [PS1/PS3/EMU Xdelta Patch](https://github.com/C0mposer/Spyro-1-Practice-Codes/releases/download/fullrelease1/spyro1_PracticeCodes_PS1_EMU.xdelta)

 ## Compiling & Building
+If you wish to compile the mod yourself, you'll need a few prerequisites
 1. Compiling this mod requires the [psx-modding-toolchain by Redhot](https://github.com/mateusfavarin/psx-modding-toolchain).
 2. Once you have installed it and its pre-requisites, place the folder [from the source code download](https://github.com/C0mposer/Spyro-1-Practice-Codes/archive/refs/heads/master.zip), into the **/games/** folder of your psx-modding-toolchain directory.
 4. Place your personal spyro 1 bin file in **/build/** and rename it to **spyro1.bin**